The Definitive Guide to Translation Rates in 2020

-The cost of your translation depends on several factors such as language pair, subject field and urgency, and can vary a lot depending on the level of qualification it requires.
+The cost of a translation depends on several factors such as language pair, subject field and urgency, and can vary a lot depending on the level of qualification it requires.
+As a general rule of thumb, you can expect the following rates for high-quality professional services:

 Below is a small sample of what a translation of certain documents from English to German would cost on average, just to give you an idea: